dockur/macos/readme.md

   - There will be several reboots during the installation, keep selecting `macOS Installer` until it offers the option to select the disk you created.

-  - Keep selecting your own disk each reboot.
+  - Keep selecting your own disk each reboot from now on.

   - You will be guided through the installation.
 Select your region, account name, and other options.